 The resorts in New Mexico are more diverse, with a getaway for every type of visitor.
-For instance, one glance at the Four Seasons Resort Rancho Encantado, and you can tell this resort has a hacienda feel.
+For instance, one glance at the Four Seasons Resort Rancho Encantado shows that this resort has a hacienda feel.

-Resorts in New Mexico offer more cultural events and are more diverse than Colorado.
-In winter in Colorado, you can find ski resorts, although the options are not as varied as you’d get in The Centennial State.
+Resorts in New Mexico offer more cultural events and are more diverse than in Colorado.
+In winter in Colorado, you can find ski resorts, although the options are not as varied as in The Centennial State.

 Resorts in Colorado are more suitable for outdoor adventurers.
-The Centennial State has the edge for fishing, white water rafting, mountain biking, and snowboarding activities.
+The Centennial State has the edge for fishing, white water rafting, mountain biking, and snowboarding.
 For instance, The Peaks Resort and Spa in Telluride offers direct access to the mountains and allows you to reconnect with nature.

 Verdict: Similar resorts abound in New Mexico and Colorado.
-New Mexico offers a more cultural appeal, while Colorado has the edge when it comes to the mountains and scenic landscapes.
+New Mexico offers a more cultural appeal, while Colorado has the edge regarding the mountains and scenic landscapes.
 That said, New Mexico comes out on top because the cost is more affordable and less crowded.